 Recipe FAQs

 To ensure the roast does not become tough, don’t overcook it.
-Insert an instant read thermometer into the center of the roast to check for doneness.
+Insert an instant-read thermometer into the center of the roast to check for doneness.
 After the beef roast is cooked, the resting period is crucial to allow the roast to continue to tenderize and redistribute the juices throughout.

 Side Dishes for Roast Beef Christmas Dinner

-This Christmas Beef Roast goes well with classic sides like Yorkshire pudding, horseradish sauce, mashed potatoes or cauliflower mash.
-You can also mix it up with green beans, a salad, sweet potatoes or squash.
+This Christmas Beef Roast goes well with classic sides like Yorkshire pudding, horseradish sauce, Greek yogurt mashed potatoes or cauliflower mash.

 What to Do with Leftover Roast Beef

 Leftover roast beef makes excellent sandwiches and wraps, think hot roast beef sandwiches, roasted peppers and beef wraps, or cold beef slices with spinach, Dijon mustard, mayo and cheese.
-Some other ideas include stroganoff, beef pot pie, enchiladas, or a pasta skillet.
-The possibilities are endless!

 This cut of beef is very economical, so it’s perfect to serve for a more formal holiday meal.
 Then use the leftovers to meal prep weeknight meals.